Murder of Karen Toshima

 On January 30, 1988, 27-year-old graphic artist Karen Chikako Toshima was shot and later died in a hospital after she got caught in the crossfire between two rival gang members in Los Angeles, California.
-Toshima's death signified the spread of gang violence outside the ghetto, as the shooting occurred in Westwood Village, a popular entertainment district.
+Toshima's death signified the spread of gang violence outside the known gang territories of the Los Angeles area, as the shooting occurred in Westwood Village, a once popular entertainment district.

 Shooting

 On the night of January 30, 1988, 27-year-old graphic artist Karen Toshima went out for dinner with a friend in Westwood Village, which was the main entertainment center of Los Angeles at the time.
 As Toshima was walking with her friend along Broxton Avenue, a confrontation occurred between two rival gang members.

 On either side of Broxton Avenue, members of two rival gangs had gathered.
 Tyrone Swain, a member of the Mansfield Hustler Crips, began taunting Durrell DeWitt "Baby Rock" Collins, a member of the Rollin' 60s Neighborhood Crips.
 Collins said “C’mon, I got something for you” and pulled out a handgun, firing two shots, intending to shoot Swain.
 However, both shots missed Swain and Toshima was hit in the head by one bullet.
 Toshima was taken to UCLA Medical Center, where she died 12 hours later.

 Based on witness testimonies and photo line-ups, investigators narrowed down their suspects to Collins and a few other members of the Rollin' 60s Neighborhood Crips.
 Collins was arrested a week after the shooting from his home in South Central Los Angeles.